vik16nathan/snpstrGenotypingSummer2022/README.md

 # To run the full SNPSTR Pipeline:
+Before starting, activate the conda environment to make sure all software tools required for the analysis are installed.
+Note that the script may nonetheless say that some tools are missing - if an entire tool is missing, try conda install nameOfTool, or if an R package is missing, see the last bullet point under "Issues."

+Type in conda env create -f fullSNPSTREnv.yml, and then conda activate fullSNPSTREnv.

 1. ./processReadsBeforeSTRaitRazor.sh $speciesPrefix $referenceGenome $sampleListFile (look within the process_reads_before_strait_razor subdirectory within GitLab)
 2. ./makeConfigAndRunAllSTRaitRazor.sh $referenceGenome $sampleListFile (within config_and_strait_razor directory)
     * Note: there are some leftover R scripts and Jupyter Notebooks in the main directory of the repository that allow an organized comparison of STR genotypes and excel table genotypes for samples with manually-computed genotypes.
 The order of these scripts is: